Chicago Bicycle Accident Lawyer

 How Long Do I Have to File a Bicycle Accident Claim?

-In Illinois, you typically have two years from the date of a bicycle accident to file a personal injury claim.
-This is known as the statute of limitations.
-For property damage, the timeframe is five years.
-If a government entity is involved, such as in cases of hazardous road conditions, the deadline may be shorter.
-Failing to file within these time limits can result in losing the right to pursue compensation.
+In Illinois, you generally have two years from the date of the accident to file a personal injury claim.
+If a government entity is involved, shorter deadlines may apply.
+Failing to act within the required time can prevent you from recovering compensation.

 Do I Need a Lawyer for My Bicycle Accident Case?